-The Charter School made Adequate Yearly Progress (AYP) for the 2011-12 school year by meeting all AYP measures.
+Previously, the Cyber Charter School did not make Adequate Yearly Progress (AYP) for the 2011-12 school year and was in a "Corrective Action II" status.

-AYP is a key measure of school performance established by the federal No Child Left Behind Act (NCLB) of 2001 requiring that all students reach proficiency in Reading and Math by 2014.
-For a school to meet AYP measures, students in the school must meet goals or targets in three (3) areas: (1) Attendance (for schools that do not have a graduating class) or Graduation (for schools that have a high school graduating class), (2) Academic Performance, which is based on tested students' performance on the Pennsylvania System of School Assessment (PSSA), and (3) Test Participation, which is based on the number of students that participate in the PSSA.
-Schools are evaluated for test performance and test participation for all students in the tested grade 11 in the school.
-AYP measures determine whether a school is making sufficient annual progress towards the goal of 100 percent proficiency by 2014.
+AYP was a key measure of school performance established by the federal No Child Left Behind Act (NCLB) of 2001 requiring that all students reach proficiency in Reading and Math by 2014.
+For a school to meet AYP measures, students in the school needed to meet goals or targets in three areas: (1) Attendance (for schools that do not have a graduating class) or Graduation (for schools that have a high school graduating class), (2) Academic Performance, which is based on tested students' performance on the Pennsylvania

+System of School Assessment (PSSA), and (3) Test Participation, which is based on the number of students that participate in the PSSA.
+Schools were evaluated for test performance and test participation for all students in the tested grades (3-8 and 11) in the school.
+AYP measures determined whether a school was making sufficient annual progress towards statewide proficiency goals.
+On August 20, 2013, Pennsylvania was granted a waiver from the NCLB's requirement of achieving 100 percent proficiency in Reading and Math by 2014, so AYP measures were discontinued beginning with the 2012-13 school year.1